As we enter our 2nd 50 years...

 Roll of Honor

-The Historical Society bestows this special honor to those members, volunteers and supports without whom the Society and Museum would not be what they are today.
+The Historical Society bestows this special honor to those members, volunteers and supporters without whom the Society and Museum would not be what they are today.
 The Roll of Honor thanks those who came before us and those still with us for their passion to Share Our History.